 Housing costs in Brentwood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some towns, Brentwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brentwood are a mix of both white- and blue-collar jobs.
+Brentwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brentwood is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Brentwood who work in office and administrative support (11.57%), sales jobs (10.21%), and maintenance occupations (8.34%).

-The citizens of Brentwood are slightly less educated than the national average of 21.84% for the average city or town: 13.86% of adults in Brentwood have a bachelor's degree or advanced degree
+The percentage of adults in Brentwood with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.86% of adults in Brentwood have a bachelor's degree or advanced degree.